 - Evaluate the report of the external auditors regarding the results of the annual audit including, but not limited to:

-- The audited financial statements and management letter recommendations and the Management's responses thereto.
+- The audited financial statements and management letter recommendations and Management's responses thereto.

-- The adequacy of the Institute's system of internal controls.
+- The adequacy of the university’s system of internal controls.

-- The Administration's cooperation with the external auditors.
+- Management and Internal Audit’s cooperation with the external auditors.

-- The adequacy of the Institute's accounting policies and practices, including the level of compliance with governmental regulations and with recent professional pronouncements and their impact on the financial statements.
+- The adequacy of the university’s accounting policies and practices, including the level of compliance with governmental regulations and with recent professional pronouncements and their impact on the financial statements.

 - Review annually and recommend and approve changes to the Internal Audit Department Charter.